Snježana Kordić: Monograph on language and nationalism in Croatia (2010)

-Kordić criticizes a romantic view of language and nation, which is very widespread in Croatia.
-The romantic idea that the nation and the language must match has its roots in 19th century Germany, but by the middle of the 20th century, the scientific community abandoned that idea.
+Kordić criticizes a romantic view of language and nation, which is widespread in Croatia.
+The romantic idea that nation and language must match has its roots in 19th century Germany, but was abandoned by the middle of the 20th century by the scientific community.
 She also argues against political interference in linguistics.

-As regards the name of the language, Kordić discusses only the name to be used in linguistics, leaving non-linguists to name the language any way they prefer.
+Regarding the name of the language, Kordić discusses only the name to be used in linguistics, leaving non-linguists to name the language any way they prefer.

 The monograph generated significant media coverage.
 Kordić gave over sixty interviews discussing her book.
 Some prominent Croatian intellectuals have praised the book.
-The book also received negative criticism, in both Croatia and Serbia, where Serbian weekly journals opined that the book is "far more dangerous for Serbian linguistics than for Croatian [linguistics]"; it is "destructive for the Serbs" because it "makes the language free from the Serbian tradition, it reduces the language to a symbolic-neutral communication tool, it encourages the indifference towards naming of the language and towards the number of different names given to the Serbian language".
-In Croatia, a group, Hitrec, tried to file a lawsuit against the then active minister of culture arguing that the state should not sponsor that book.
+The book also received negative criticism, in both Croatia and Serbia, where Serbian weekly journals stated that the book was "far more dangerous for Serbian linguistics than for Croatian [linguistics]" and that it was "destructive for the Serbs" because it "makes the language free from the Serbian tradition, it reduces the language to a symbolic-neutral communication tool, it encourages the indifference towards naming of the language and towards the number of different names given to the Serbian language".
+In Croatia, a group, Hitrec, tried to file a lawsuit against the then active minister of culture arguing that the state should not sponsor the book.
 However, the State's Attorney of Zagreb declined to prosecute.
 The attempt itself to file the lawsuit was criticised as a "witch hunt" in parts of the Croatian media.
-In 2017, Kordić's book became the inspiration for the Declaration on the Common Language that also attracted media attention.
+In 2017, Kordić's book became the inspiration for the Declaration on the Common Language which also attracted media attention.